Sub-subject: Muhammad Yunus (Muslim, Nobel Peace Prize). Syllabus:

 Muhammad Yunus was born into a Muslim family in Bathua (Chittagong) in 1940.
 He was the third of fourteen children, of whom five died in infancy.
 His father was a successful goldsmith who always encouraged his children to seek higher education.
 However, his biggest influence was his mother, Sufia Khatun.

 In 1983, Muhammad Yunus founded the Grameen Bank based on the principles of trust and solidarity.
-In the beginning, Yunus and his colleagues faced with violent radical leftist groups and conservative clergymen who were stating that Muslim women who had been borrow to Grameen, would be denied a Muslim burial.
+In the beginning, Yunus and his colleagues faced with violent radical leftist groups and conservative clergymen who were stating that Muslim women who had been borrowed to Grameen, would be denied a Muslim burial.

 The Grameen Bank provides credits to the poor in rural Bangladesh, without any warranty.